Comin' at Ya!: Release

 The film was previewed in July 1981 in only two cities, Phoenix and Kansas City.
 Anthony and Quintano ordered only 90,000 pairs of the 3-D glasses needed to watch the film.
-The film did spectacular business, the film easily out grossing per cinema Filmways' other film at the time, Blow Out.
+The film did spectacular business, easily out grossing per cinema Filmways' other film at the time, Blow Out.
 By August the studio decided to expand the film to as many cinemas that could take 3-D.

 "They can't make the glasses fast enough", said Anthony.
 "They've been selling them at an average of 40,000-per-theater.
 At 1 in the morning the other day I got a call that we'll be opening in 200 theaters between now and the 21st.
 This isn't a film – it's a military operation!"

 The order for glasses was increased to five million pairs.
 Arthur Silverstein, sales manager of the Hudson Printing Company in Manhattan, said he had to put his employees on overtime to turn out the disposable polarized glasses.
 "They give a remarkable special effect", he said, "and I don't even have anything to do with the movie.
 In fact, it's a dynamite effect.
 It literally puts you in the action, and you do see things coming at you."

 The film did not sustain its original business however.